ARMmbed/mbed-cli/README.md

 mbed cache [on|off|dir <path>|ls|purge|-h|--help]
 ```

  * `on` - Turn repository caching on.
-Will use either the default or the user specified cache directory.
+This will either use the user specified cache directory or the default one.
+See "dir".
  * `off` - Turn repository caching off.
 Note that this doesn't purge cached repositories.
 See "purge".
  * `dir` - Set cache directory.
 Set to "default" to let mbed CLI determine the cache directory location.
 Typically this is `~/.mbed/mbed-cache/` on UNIX systems, or `%%userprofile%%/.mbed/mbed-cache/` on Windows systems.
  * `ls` - List cached repositories and their size.
  * `purge` - Purge cached repositories.
 Note that this doesn't turn caching off.
  * `-h` or `--help` - Print cache command options.

-If no sub-command is specified to `mbed cache`, then mbed CLI would print the current cache setting (ENABLED or DISABLED) and the path to the local cache directory.
+If no sub-command is specified to `mbed cache`, mbed CLI prints the current cache setting (ENABLED or DISABLED) and the path to the local cache directory.

-For safety reasons, Mbed CLI will always use `mbed-cache` subfolder to a user specified location.
+For safety reasons, Mbed CLI uses `mbed-cache` subfolder to a user specified location.
 This ensure that no user files will deleted during `purge` even if the user has specified root/system folder as a cache location (e.g. `mbed cache dir /` or `mbed cache dir C:\`).

-**Security notice**: It's generally recommended to use cache location inside your profile home directory.
-If you use cache location outside your user home/profile, then other system users might be able to access the repository cache and therefore the data of the cached repositories
+**Security notice**: If you use cache location outside your user home/profile directory, then other system users might be able to access the repository cache and therefore the data of the cached repositories.

 ## Mbed CLI configuration